paul-hammant/tbd/content/game-changers/index.md

 Apache's Gump was built on a similar timeline to CruiseControl, but focused more on the binary integration hell of interdependent Apache (and other) open-source projects.
-It gave an early warning of integration clashes that were already, or were about to be problematic, for teams.
+It gave an early warning of integration clashes that were already or were about to be problematic, for teams.
 While impressive, it did not gain traction in the enterprise.
 This is because enterprises were able to be more buffered from open-source library hell (and the implicit diamond dependency problem), by limiting the rate at which they upgraded their third-party binary dependencies.